darkocejkov/knowledge/personalLearning/frontendWebFrameworks/React/React.md

 }, [data])

 ```
--> useMemo allows you to skip unnecessary calculations, so you tell React only to re-calculate when a dependency has changes
+-> useMemo allows you to skip unnecessary calculations, so you tell React only to re-calculate when at least 1 dependency has changes

 2. In response to changes of other events to "reset" or change states